 Set up the data connection

-If you have Windows XP or Windows 7 32-bit, go to Start > Control Panel > Administrative Tools > Data Sources (ODBC)
+- If your OS system type is 32-bit, go to Start > Control Panel > Administrative Tools > Data Sources (ODBC)

 Select the System DSN tab.
 If there is a HAZMAT listing, remove it.
 Then select Add.

 Select the Microsoft Access Driver (*.mdb) and then click on Finish.

 Name it HAZMAT and put WorldShip Integration in the description.
 Click Select to choose the database file.

 In the right hand column, double click on the C: drive folder and then double click on the UPSExport folder.
 Click on the ExportWS.mdb file that appears in the left hand column.

 Click on Ok and exit out of the ODBC.

 Open UPS WorldShip and go the Menu bar, click Tools, System Preferences Editor, and the Dangerous Goods tab.

 On this screen, the External Source option needs be selected, the Print Dangerous Goods option unselected, and the Export Dangerous Goods option selected